lubomir/libutest/docs/index.markdown

 Testing with `libutest` consists of writing the tests into a file, compiling it into an executable and you are ready to go.
-However, if you are working on a complex project with sophisticated build system, you may be better of with something more established, like [cutter].
+However, if you are working on a complex project with sophisticated build system, you may be better off with something more established, like [cutter].

 ## Dependencies